☎ (346) 250-5000 ✉ info@recenterhouston.com

 There are 227 people who reside at Recenter Houston.
 We offer 40 twelve-step Recovery Meetings each week attended by residents and non-residents alike.

-All in recovery strongly believe they receive help from our counselors and from association with their peers.
+All in recovery strongly believe they receive help from our staff and from association with their peers.
 Many realize for the first time that an escape from drug and alcohol addiction is possible.

 "You can kick your habits.
 It's not easy — but I did it, and so can you."